markholloway/markholloway.github.io/_posts/2018-12-31-php-composer-macos.md

 tags: [php, bash]
 ---

 Apple includes `php` with macOS.
 The `composer` package manager initializes php projects and installs dependencies locally in the project folder.
-Use php's built in web server to locally test your project.
+Use php's built in web server locally for project testing.

 <!--more-->

 ## PHP version

-Check the php version macOS is using
+Check the php version in macOS

 ```bash